Facial Reconstruction

 How is Obstructive Sleep Apnea Treated?

-The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
-Oral and maxillofacial surgeons offer consultation and treatment options.
+The first step in treatment resides in recognizing the symptoms and seeking appropriate consultation.
+Our oral and maxillofacial surgeons in the Dallas-Fort Worth area offer obstructive sleep apnea consultation and treatment options.
 A multi-step approach is used to treat obstructive sleep apnea.
 The first step would involve the evaluation and diagnosis of the severity of the disease.
 This involves a sleep specialist who performs a complete history and physical followed by a monitored sleep study.

 In addition to the detailed history and sleep study, one of our oral and maxillofacial surgeons will assess the anatomic relationships in the maxillofacial region.
 With cephalometic (skull X-ray) analysis, the doctors can ascertain the level of obstruction.
-Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.
+Sometimes a nasopharyngeal exam is performed by our Dallas-Fort Worth doctors with a flexible fiber-optic camera.

 The information collected from the history and physical, sleep study, and other indicated tests, help us achieve a better understanding of the severity of the disease.
 Depending on the degree and severity of the obstructive sleep apnea, multiple treatment modalities can be available

 An initial treatment may consist of using a nasal Continuous Positive Airway Pressure (CPAP) machine that delivers pressurized oxygen through a nasal mask to limit obstruction at night.
-One the main problems with the CPAP machine is lack of compliance and inability to tolerate the machine.
+One of the main problems with the CPAP machine is a lack of compliance and an inability to tolerate the machine.
 Other nonsurgical options are available such are oral repositioning appliances, weight loss plans, and many others.
-Feel free to discuss those options with one of our qualified surgeons if you have any questions.
+Feel free to discuss those options with one of our qualified Dallas-Fort Worth obstructive sleep apnea specialists if you have any questions.

-Our Doctors will be more than happy to assist you with your sleep apnea in order give you your life back.
-Obstructive sleep apnea is a very serious condition that needs careful attention and treatment.
+Our doctors in Dallas-Fort Worth understand that obstructive sleep apnea is a very serious condition that needs careful attention and treatment.
+We are here and more than happy to assist you with your sleep apnea in order to give you your life back.
 Most major medical plans offer coverage for diagnosis and treatment.
-Call DFW Oral & Maxillofacial Surgery today to learn more about treatment for sleep apnea in Irving, Mesquite, and Ennis, Texas.
+Call DFW Oral & Maxillofacial Surgery today to learn more about treatment for obstructive sleep apnea in the Dallas-Fort Worth area including Irving, Mesquite, and Ennis, Texas.